-In the investment, professional services, and sales industries, the search is always on for the next great outreach and outbound deal flow sourcing solution.
-As a result, it’s easy to overlook the fundamentals that have governed how deals are done for centuries.
-One of these simple premises: people do business with people that they like, trust, and respect.
+For private equity firms, the search is always on for the next great outreach and outbound deal flow sourcing solution in the investment, professional services, and sales industries.
+As a result, it’s easy to overlook the fundamentals that have governed how deals have been done for centuries.
+One of these simple premises is that people do business with people they like, trust, and respect.

 This axiom holds doubly true for deals in the private markets.
-Investment deals are no ordinary transaction – they are generally large, idiosyncratic, and have massive long-term implications for everyone involved.
-There’s a reason why people describe an investment in the private markets as akin to a marriage.
-These elements make establishing relationships and trust even more critical in each step of the deal process – from deal flow sourcing and diligence, all the way to exit.
+Private equity, investment banking, and venture capital deals are no ordinary transactions – they are generally large, distinctive, and have massive long-term implications for everyone involved.
+There’s a reason why people describe investment in the private markets as akin to a marriage.
+These elements make establishing relationships and trust even more critical in each step of the deal process – from deal sourcing and due diligence to exit.

-This perspective isn’t just axiomatic but supported by academic research – with multiple studies in this arena showing that most high-quality deals come from or are influenced by your network.
+This perspective isn’t just axiomatic but supported by academic research – with multiple studies showing that most high-quality private equity investments come from or are influenced by your network.

-So if your network is the strongest and most important engine you have for generating private equity deal flow – how do you make that engine more powerful?
+So, if your network is the strongest and most important engine for generating private equity deal flow – how do you make that engine even more powerful?

 While human relationships are complex and multifaceted, making your network a more valuable source of high-quality deal flow can be broken down into a few simple dimensions: